nikosuenderhauf/roboticvisionchallenges/index.md

  We released our first Robotic Vision [object detection challenge](https://competitions.codalab.org/competitions/20940)!
 Participants are tasked with **object detection** on a **video** stream, where each detection must provide accurate estimates of **spatial and semantic uncertainty** using probabilistic bounding boxes.
 Participants are evaluated using a new  measure which will reward accurate estimations of spatial and semantic uncertainty. -->

 # News

+  **November 2019** We organised a workshop at IROS 2019 on the [The Importance of Uncertainty in Deep Learning for Robotics](iros2019).
+There we presented our second challenge, the [Robotic Vision Scene Understanding](scene-understanding) challenge for the first time.

   **September 2019** Two papers got accepted for publication: [Probabilistic Object Detection: Definition and Evaluation](https://arxiv.org/abs/1811.10800) will appear in the IEEE Winter Conference on Applications of Computer Vision (WACV) in March 2020.
 The [Nature Machine Intelligence](https://www.nature.com/natmachintell/) journal published our article [A probabilistic challenge for object detection](https://rdcu.be/bQR84) in its September issue.